pypackaging-native/pypackaging-native/docs/background/binary_interface.md

-For distributions that focus on using shared libraries, this means they need to be able to track which packages are dependent on any given library, and then rebuild all those in a short timespan, in order to roll out a new version of that library (due to the fact that -- absent explicit inline namespacing -- there can only be one version of a shared library in any given environment).
+For distributions that focus on using shared libraries, this means they need to be able to track which packages are dependent on any given library, and then rebuild all those in a short timespan, in order to roll out a new version of that library (due to the fact that, absent explicit inline namespacing, there can only be one version of a shared library in any given environment).

 ## Abseil